 Original People of this Land

-World Forestry Center acknowledges that the Portland Metro area and Washington Park rests on traditional village sites of the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualatin, Kalapuya, Molalla, and many other tribes who made their homes along the Columbia River (Portland Indian Leaders Roundtable, 2018).
+World Forestry Center acknowledges that the Portland Metro area and Washington Park rest on traditional village sites of the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualatin, Kalapuya, Molalla, and many other tribes who made their homes along the Columbia River (Portland Indian Leaders Roundtable, 2018).
 We thank the descendants of these tribes for being the original stewards and protectors of this land.
-We also acknowledge that Portland has a thriving Native American community today, with over 380 federally-recognized Tribes represented in the Urban Portland Metropolitan area.
+We also acknowledge that Portland has a thriving Native American community today, with descendants of over 380 federally-recognized Tribes represented in the Urban Portland Metropolitan area.

 Visit our Campus

 Need directions to our 5.5-acre campus in Portland’s beautiful Washington Park?